lion-packages/database/README.md

 $list = Builder::select('fetchAll', 'table', null, [
     Builder::groupBy('column', 'DESC')
 ]);
 var_dump($list);
 ```

 ### 20. LIMIT
-The first parameter is `boolean`, true for 2 parameters and false for a single parameter in the query. <br>
+The first parameter is `boolean`, true for 2 parameters and false for a single parameter in the query, Note that the default parameter is initialized to true.<br>
 Example #1
 ```sql
 /* prepared sentence PHP */